TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

 ### Boolean expressions

-A boolean expression is an expression that is either true or false.
+A Boolean expression is an expression that is either true or false.
 The following examples use the operator `==`, which compares two operands and produces True if they are equal and False otherwise:

 ```Python